-Running injuries are common and 50% of runners have more than 1 injury per year.
+Running injuries are common, with 50% of runners having more than one injury per year.
 Most of these injuries are due to over-use, although some are caused by trauma.
 Knee injuries are 3-4 times more common than hip injuries.
-Risk factors include poor diet, being over weight and running long distances (1).
+Risk factors include poor diet, being overweight and running long distances (1).

-The most common lower-limb problems are anterior knee pain, shin splints (due to tibial stress syndrome, chronic exertional compartment syndrome and stress fracture), achilles tendinopathy, plantar fascitis, runners knee (iliotibial band friction syndrome), stress fractures (metatarsals, tibia and hip), hamstring injuries and groin injuries.
+The most common lower-limb problems are anterior knee pain, shin splints (due to tibial stress syndrome, chronic exertional compartment syndrome and stress fracture), Achilles tendinopathy, plantar fasciitis, runners knee (iliotibial band friction syndrome), stress fractures (metatarsals, tibia and hip), hamstring injuries and groin injuries.

-Other common knee injuries are anterior knee pain, illiotibial band syndrome, meniscal injury and patellar tendinopathy.
+Other common knee injuries are anterior knee pain, iliotibial band syndrome, meniscal injury and patellar tendinopathy.

 Stress injuries or fractures of the lower limb can develop in low and high performance runners.
 In the hip, the main symptom is pain.
 Initially the pain may settle with rest; the bone has a stress response or reaction.
 If this problem is unrecognised and running continues then this could progress to a break in the bone called a stress fracture.
 If picked up early, the treatment may involve rest, using crutches and investigations for your bone health.
 If a fracture develops then surgery may need to be considered.
 Stress Injuries of other bones occur in similar circumstances.
 The principles of treatment are also similar, with rest and protected weight bearing.
 Sometimes surgery will be needed.